pandastream/panda_uploader/README.md

 Simplest example
 ----------------

-The following is the simplest working form to upload a video:
+The following is the simplest working form that will upload a video:

     <form action="/path/to/action">
         <!-- the control will appear next to this, and the video ID will be stored here after the upload -->